 \subsection{The Error Exponent of Entanglement Distillation and Entanglement Testing}

 A practically meaningful entanglement measure should admit an operational interpretation, i.e. it should be directly linked to a concrete task in quantum information processing.
-For the reverse relative entropy of entanglement, this was established for finite-dimensional systems by Lami et al.\ in~\cite{Lami_2024_2} in the context of entanglement distillation.
-We will now extend this operational interpretation to the general infinite-dimensional setting.
+For the reverse relative entropy of entanglement, this was established in finite-dimensional systems by Lami et al.\ in~\cite{Lami_2024_2} in the context of entanglement distillation.
+Our goal is to extend this operational interpretation into the general infinite-dimensional setting.

 Let us start with a formal description of entanglement distillation.
 Two parties, called Alice and Bob, are given \(n\) copies of a bipartite quantum state \(\rho_{AB}\) on a separable Hilbert space \(A \otimes B\).
 Their task is to convert the given state into as much pure entanglement as possible.
 To be precise, the goal is to maximise the number of copies \(m\) of the maximally entangled state on the fixed two-qubit system \(A_0 \otimes B_0\), i.e.\ \( \ket{\Phi}_{A_0 B_0} = \frac{1}{\sqrt{2}} \left( \ket{00} + \ket{11} \right) \).
 Moreover, we do not require that they achieve their goal perfectly, but allow for some small non-zero error \(\varepsilon_n\).
 Thus, the goal is to find a quantum channel \(\Lambda\) that achieves